Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2019-20 financial year.

 Queensland’s Compulsory Third Party (CTP) insurance scheme is governed by the Motor Accident Insurance Act 1994 (MAI Act).

 The scheme protects motor vehicle owners, drivers and passengers from being held financially responsible if they injure someone in a motor vehicle accident.
-It also enables the injured person to claim fair and timely compensation for their injuries and access prompt and reasonable medical treatment and rehabilitation.
+It also enables people who are injured to claim fair and timely compensation for their injuries and access prompt and reasonable medical treatment and rehabilitation.

 Motor vehicle owners pay their CTP insurance premium when they pay their vehicle registration through the Department of Transport and Main Roads (DTMR).
 DTMR remits the applicable premium to the licensed CTP insurer nominated by the motor vehicle owner.
 This minimises administration costs, is convenient for motorists and reduces the incidence of uninsured vehicles.